 • Melodramatic, grandiose oversized landscapes

-• Artist wanted to capture the immenseness as they viewed their subject on location
+• The artist wanted to capture the immenseness as they viewed their subject on location.

-The American Luminists, were a group of well know painters including Martin Johnson Heade (1819-1904), and Frederic E. Church (1826-1900).
+The American Luminists were a group of well-known painters including Martin Johnson Heade (1819-1904), and Frederic E. Church (1826-1900).
 Both are favorites of mine.
 Their goal was not merely to illustrate nature’s radiance, but also to interpret the landscape with a spiritual meaning.
 William Keith’s words could apply to this earlier generation: “What a landscape painter wants to render is not the natural landscape, but the state of feeling which the landscape produces in himself.”

-Britannica Concise Encyclopedia: Luminism It is characteristic of the works of a group of U.S. painters of the late 19th century, influenced by the Hudson River school.
-Typically landscapes or seascapes, with sky occupying nearly half the composition, luminist works are distinguished by cool, clear colours and meticulously detailed objects modeled by light.
+Britannica Concise Encyclopedia: Luminism is characteristic of the works of a group of U.S. painters of the late 19th century, influenced by the Hudson River School.
+Typically landscapes or seascapes, with sky occupying nearly half the composition, luminist works are distinguished by cool, clear colors and meticulously detailed objects modeled by light.
 The most prominent luminist painters were John Frederick Kensett, Martin Johnson Heade, and Fitz Hugh Lane.

 For related reading please check out: